danisss9/easy-file-picker/README.md

 ## Usage

-Example on how to upload a file in various javascript frameworks:
+Examples of how to upload a file in various JavaScript frameworks:

-### Vanila Javascript
+### Vanilla JavaScript

 HTML: